Dodge Journey Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Dodge Journey are $1,284 a year including full coverage.
-Comprehensive costs an estimated $250 each year, collision insurance costs $424, and liability is estimated at $452.
-A liability-only policy costs approximately $504 a year, and high-risk insurance costs around $2,778.
-16-year-old drivers cost the most to insure at up to $4,918 a year.
+U.S. average insurance rates for a Dodge Journey are $1,284 a year with full coverage.
+Comprehensive costs an estimated $250, collision costs $424, and liability coverage is $452.
+Liability-only insurance costs around $504 a year, with high-risk driver insurance costing around $2,778.
+Teen drivers pay the highest rates at $4,918 a year or more.

 Average premium for full coverage: $1,284

-Includes $500 policy deductibles, 30/60 liability limits, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all 50 U.S. states and Journey models.
+Full coverage includes $500 policy deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all U.S. states and for all Journey models.

-For a 40-year-old driver, Dodge Journey insurance rates range from as low as $504 for your basic liability-only policy to a high rate of $2,778 for a driver required to buy high-risk insurance.
+For a driver around age 40, Dodge Journey insurance prices go from as low as $504 for liability-only coverage to the much higher price of $2,778 for coverage for higher-risk drivers.

-The examples above highlight why all drivers should get quotes for a targeted area and risk profile, instead of using rate averages.
+The ranges above demonstrate why everyone should compare rates quotes for a targeted area and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.